• Skip to main content

 Introduction

-• PRP injections are commonly performed in an outpatient setting.
+Platelet-Rich Plasma (PRP) injections are commonly performed in an outpatient setting.

-• Proper documentation of indication and patient details is important because:
+Proper documentation is essential because:

-• PRP indications are still evolving.
+• PRP indications are still evolving

-• Data collection supports future research.
+• Data collection supports future research and standardization

 PRP Preparation System

-• Example: Harvest Technologies PRP kit.
+(e.g., Harvest Technologies PRP kit)

 Components of the Kit